CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 Let me now discuss operating margins.
 We expect fiscal 2018 operating margins under the new accounting standard to be approximately 13%, which is up approximately 150 basis points year-over-year as compared to the recast FY 2017 results under the new standard.
 Please note that the changes in accounting for commissions expense has little or no impact on this year-over-year basis points expansion, as the change in accounting has been factored into both the recast FY 2017 results and our FY 2018 expectations.

 Let me now talk about Q1.
 Again, all of my following comments regarding Q1 are within the context of the new accounting standard.
 As Bob indicated earlier, we believe we could do slightly better than the current Q1 FY 2018 Street consensus for total revenue.
 However, we would like you to keep in mind that fiscal Q1 is usually our most challenging quarter due to seasonality.
 We expect this trend to continue in Q1 FY 2018, as we anticipate sequential declines in both revenue and EBIT.
 We do anticipate that EBIT margin in FY 2018 will then sequentially increase over the rest of the year.
 We believe that Q1 FY 2018 Street consensus for EBIT margin of approximately 9% is reasonable.
-As noted earlier, the favorable impact on EBIT margin due to the change in accounting for commissions will likely be realized in the second half of the year.
+As noted earlier, the favorable impact on EBIT margins due to the change in accounting for commissions will likely be realized in the second half of the year.

 For FY 2018, we expect deferred revenue to be flat to slightly up sequentially in the first half, and then begin to accelerate in the second half.
 At the end of FY 2018, we expect the year-over-year growth percentage of deferred revenue to be in the mid-to-high single-digit range as of March 31, 2018.